tefkah/thesis-writing/Definitions/A Knot Is a Braid Connected Back to Itself.md

 ctime: 20210403122310
 ---

-# A knot is a braid connected back to itself
+# A Knot Is a Braid Connected Back to Itself

 A knot is a braid connected back to itself, the strand on the left at the top connected to the strand at the bottom left.